- Menton campus by night ©Martin Argyroglo

 A unique experience in an international environment

 The Menton campus accommodates more than 300 students, over 70 percent of whom are from outside France.
-This cultural diversity makes the first two years on campus an international experience in itself, which is capped off with the third year abroad studying at one of Sciences Po's 470 partner universities.
+This cultural diversity makes the first two years on campus an international experience in itself, which is capped off with the third year abroad studying at one of Sciences Po's 470 partner universities or with a dual degree.

 Campus life is also kept vibrant by the vast range of clubs and associations on offer and many events throughout the yeaar.
 Students are empowered by initiating and taking part in debates, conferences, sporting and cultural events, etc. They are also encouraged to get involved in initiatives focused on the local community and citizen engagement.